Scusemua/WukongDynamic/README.md

 defined in `DivideAndConquer/wukongdnc/tcp_server.py` must be running as well (and its IP address should be set in the aforementioned `constants.py` file).
 Finally, an AWS Lambda function must be configured and contain all of the code except the `coordinator/` direcotry, `data/` directory, and `programs/` directory.

 The TCP server can be started by setting your working directory to be `DivideAndConquer/` and then executing the following command:
 `python -m wukongdnc.server.tcp_server`

+The TCP server that uses synchronization objects stored in AWS Lambda functions can be started similarly.
+Set your working directory to be `DivideAndConquer/` and execute the following command:
+`python -m wukongdnc.server.tcp_server_lambda`